antononcube/Raku-Data-ExampleDatasets/README-work.md

 Raku package for (obtaining) example datasets.

-Currently this repository does contains only [datasets metadata](./resources/dfRdatasets.csv).
+Currently, this repository contains only [datasets metadata](./resources/dfRdatasets.csv).
 The datasets are downloaded from the repository [Rdatasets](https://github.com/vincentarelbundock/Rdatasets/), [VAB1].